nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="small_cars"></a>Small cars

 > By contrast, compared to the motorcycle, compact Smart car performance (except for energy use) in terms of road capacity is not much better than that of an ordinary car. ...
 The width of the vehicle, not its length, is the important parameter to consider when trying to reduce street area consumption.[^bertaud]

-### <a name="small_cars"></a>Kinematic range

-  * In **San Francisco**, if you are able-bodied and travel by bicycle or public transit, but you do not use a car, then in 30 minutes you can probably get from almost any building in the city to almost any room in any other building in the city.
-But without a car, there are fairly few places you can get to outside the city limits within 30 minutes.
-The buildings in San Franicsco have a total of about 540 million square feet of floorspace, and your **KR<sub>30</sub>** might be about **450 million square feet**, which is about 50-thousand-fold higher than your range in Haxby.

-  * **Wurster Hall** is a building on the campus of the University of California, Berkeley.
-It's a fairly typical mid-rise building, with a normal mix of offices, meeting rooms (classrooms), and open plan work spaces.
-Most of the floorspace is in the wider base in the first three floors, but there's a narrower tower that's ten stories tall.
-The building has a total of about 225,000 square feet of floorspace, and within 2 minutes you can go between almost any two points in the building, so that's a 2-minute Kinematic Range, **KR<sub>2</sub>**, of **225,000 square feet**.

-  * On the **UC Berkeley campus**, traveling by foot, it takes about 25 minutes to walk between two buildings at opposite ends of the main campus.
-If it takes another 2 minutes to get from the lobby door of a building to a top-floor room, and vice-versa, that means any two rooms on the whole campus are within a 29-minute range.
-If the campus has about 10 million square feet of floorspace<sup>[citation needed]</sup>, then your **KR<sub>30</sub>** would be about **10 million square feet**.

-  * In the **US Pentagon building**, it is possible to walk between any two points in less than seven minutes.
-The Pentagon has 6.6 million square feet of floorspace, so that's a **KR<sub>7</sub>** of **6.6 million square feet**.[^wiki_pentagon]

 ### Congestion